 11. Can I claim for flood damage and other stuff beyond my control?

-Since flash floods seem like such a common occurrence in Singapore, you might want to check if your insurance policy actually covers floods and other “acts of God”.
-The good news is, yes, some comprehensive plans DO cover such incidents.
+Since flash floods seem like such a common occurrence in Singapore, you might want to check if your insurance policy actually covers floods… ponding… and other “acts of God”.
+The good news is, yes, some comprehensive plans DO cover water damage.
 Check out our article on flood damage coverage in Singapore for more info.

-12. Should I buy car insurance direct or through a broker?
+12. Should I buy car insurance directly from an insurer or through a broker?

 I’m a nerd when it comes to optimising stuff, but even I find the whole process of finding the best car insurance a very time-consuming and rather daunting affair.
-No wonder most Singaporeans just happily get chopped like carrot by their car dealers.
+No wonder most Singaporeans just happily get ripped off by auto-renewing their existing car insurance.

 13. What happens if I cancel my car insurance policy?

 You may be totally in love with your car today, but you never know what might happen 6 months later.
-You might decide to sell your car, scrap it, or become a Grab driver.
+You might decide to sell your car, scrap it, or move to Timbuktu.

-Should you need to cancel the car insurance policy, note that most insurers will refund you only 70% of the unused portion of your insurance.
+Should you need to cancel the car insurance policy, note that most insurers will refund you only 70% of the unused portion of your insurance, upon receiving your original Certificate of Insurance.
 The other 30%, they’ll pocket as “admin fee”.